FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/governance/rfcs/0141_cts_process.md

 ## Security considerations

-We do not believe the CTS program will negatively impact Fuchsia security.
+We do not believe the CTF program will negatively impact Fuchsia security.

 ## Privacy considerations

-We do not believe the CTS program will negatively impact Fuchsia privacy properties.
+We do not believe the CTF program will negatively impact Fuchsia privacy properties.

 ## Testing